Junior MasterChef Australia series 3

 The third series of Junior MasterChef Australia, the second spin-off of the Australian reality television series MasterChef Australia, premiered on 11 October 2020 after a nine-year hiatus.
 The judging panel consists of Andy Allen, Melissa Leong and Jock Zonfrillo.
 The winner would receive $25,000.

 Production

 On 27 April 2020, it was announced that a third season of Junior MasterChef Australia had been commissioned, nine years after the second series aired.
 Casting was open to children aged between nine and fourteen.

-Andy Allen, Melissa Leong and Jock Zonfrillo will undertake the role of judges in the new season.
+Andy Allen, Melissa Leong and Jock Zonfrillo undertook the role of judges in the new series.
 The series was filmed at the Melbourne Showgrounds in Flemington.

-Due to COVID-19 pandemic in Australia, the same health rules apply as the Back to Win season.
-This includes social distancing and having individual tasting plates for each judge.
+Due to COVID-19 pandemic in Australia, the same health rules applied as in the Back to Win season.
+This included social distancing and having individual tasting plates for each judge.

 Top 14

 The Top 14 contestants were announced on 29 September 2020.
-One of the contestants included Ryan Cheliah, the son of Season 10 winner Sashi Cheliah.
+One of the contestants was Ryan Cheliah, the son of MasterChef series 10 winner Sashi Cheliah.